Do you have a cyst that’s bothering you? Is it causing you pain or discomfort? Are you worried about the removal procedure?

 Cysts are benign (harmless), lesions that consist of fluid or semi-fluid material surrounded by tissue.
-Cysts are very common and there are many different types.
-They are named according to how they came to exist, for example: epidermoid cysts are due to a proliferation of epidermal cells (a type of superficial skin cell) in the dermis (a deeper skin layer) and milia are caused by blockage of sweat glands, which leads to a build-up of a skin protein named keratin.
+Cysts are very common and there are many different types of cysts.
+They are named according to how they came to exist, for example; epidermoid cysts are due to a proliferation of epidermal cells (a type of superficial skin cell) in the dermis (a deeper skin layer) and milia are caused by blockage of sweat glands, which leads to a build-up of a skin protein called keratin.

 Cysts usually have specific features; this allows a dermatologist to diagnose them by a patient’s story as well as by examining them.
 A histopathologist can further classify the type of cyst via microscopic inspection if it is removed surgically.